Wooden-hammer-smashing-through-surface

 A content hub is a series of related articles on a given subject.

-It consists of a main article that introduces, and lightly covers, each of the topics in the hub, then hyperlinks to a series of sub articles that cover each of those topics in detail.
+It consists of a main article, known as a pillar article, that introduces, and summarises, each of the topics in the hub, then links to a series of sub articles that cover each of those topics in more detail.

 A simple content hub